 - Doodsons in Pilkington, (descendents of William and Sarah of Prestwich), Oldham, Leigh and Sussex - 1700 to present UPDATED MAY 2016 to include new births, marriages and deaths dates.

-- Doodsons who made ti to Australia, including a substantial tree of the descendants of Robert and Anne Doodson who arrived in New South Wales in 1840, plus a bunch of other Doodsons who appeared in Australia that haven't been traced to any other trees.
+- Doodsons who made it to Australia, including a substantial tree of the descendants of Robert and Anne Doodson who arrived in New South Wales in 1840, plus a bunch of other Doodsons (updated May 2017) who appeared in Australia that couldn't initially be traced to any other trees, but now only a tiny handful are un-linked.
 There's a separate page describing the spread of Doodsons into Australia.

 - Doodsons in Kearsley (descendents of James, John and Robert of Kearsley), Radcliffe and Brisbane, Australia - 1800 to present.
 Note that the main family tree showing Doodsons in Austraila is separate - see below